eigentaylor/eigentaylor.github.io/_posts/2026-06-03-av-stratproof.md

 Either way, this is the usage of the word "sincerity" in the literature, so we'll stick with it: a voter can be both sincere and strategic.
 For the pedants in the audience, the following block provides the formal definition.

 {% proof A remark on "rationality" %}
 What we are calling "rational" is called "admissible" in the literature.
 Formally, it just means a strategy or ballot that is not "dominated" by any other strategy or ballot.
-In other words, there is no other ballot that would give you the same or a better outcome in all possible scenarios.
+In other words, there is no other ballot that would give you at least as good in all possible scenarios and strictly better in at least one scenario.
+So you can just ignore dominated strategies, since they are never optimal.

 For example in Approval, why would you ever vote for a middle tier candidate, and not your favorite candidate?
 It doesn't hurt to include your favorite, because you might make them win!
 Similarly, you should never vote for your least favorite candidate, for the same reason.